-Capital resources, capital ratio and liquidity position are monitored and reported to the Risk Committee on a monthly basis to ensure the timely identification of any deviations from the recovery plan and indicators of financial stress.
+Capital resources, capital ratio and liquidity position are monitored and reported to the Risk Committee monthly to ensure the timely identification of any deviations from the recovery plan and indicators of financial stress.

 COREP reports covering the capital adequacy position are submitted to the CBI on a quarterly basis.